 * Definitions and Acronyms

 Beyond the definition of the Tower and the Cars as separate systems that require different amounts of hardware, there are no Acronyms or other definitions that were created in the design and construction of this project.
+Isn’t Xbee an acronym?

 * Design Considerations